canhld94/HeteroServing/README.md

 What have been done and what to learn up to

+## ---- 2020 / 08 / 12 ----

+- Fix the deadlock problem, it's likely a system error when we shutdown the FPGA server incorrectly
+- Implement queue and event-loop with STL, get rid of tbb concurrent queue
+- __Road map__:

+  - Implement generic inference engine that support other type of model _important_
+  - Implement generic http server that can run with other type of inference engine
+  - Building other API

 ## ---- 2020 / 08 / 11 ----

 - Problem: deadlock